ALWAYS check Alerts and other information on the official website, as conditions and facility availability are subject to change.

 Killarney Official website

 Killarney Official Facebook

-Killarney Facebook Group – this is a private group that you’ll need to ask to join.
+Killarney Facebook Group – “For all those who love Killarney Provincial Park in Ontario Canada.
+(Not an official Ontario Parks page)”.
+This is a private group that you’ll need to ask to join.

 Killarney Kanoes website – if you are planning to visit this park and want to book or reserve a canoe, this is the site to do it.